CUAir/git-practice/README.md

 `git clone https://github.com/CUAir/git-practice`.

-What this does is essentially clone, or copy the current repository from the `master` branch (we'll cover branches later) to your current working directory.
+What this does is essentially clone, or copy the current repository from the `master` branch to your current working directory.
 You'll also notice that there is a hidden folder `.git` in the directory, which indicates that this is a git-controlled directory.

 Once you clone, you will have a *local repository*.
 You have just cloned from the *remote repository*.
 Changes that are pushed to the remote repo will not be reflected on your local repository unless you update your local.
 We'll go over that later!
 For now, you can now do: